 There are 2 options when you might consider asking the client to pay the fee:

 - If they want to reschedule an appointment that they paid the deposit for with short notice, as a gesture of goodwill (due to emergency circumstances) you might just take the cancellation fee, rather than making the full deposit non-refundable/non-transferable.

 - If they want to cancel/reschedule their appointment for which you don’t take deposits (for example infills, or regular customers).
 This way you’re at least partially covered for your time.

 Of course, sometimes things happen which we can’t predict or plan for – if a long-time client can’t make it to one appointment due to illness, injury, family emergency etc., then you might consider refunding that deposit or not taking a cancellation fee.
-But remember, it’s important you stick to the rules you set up yourself, otherwise if you just refund the deposits to everyone or do not take a cancellation fee more than once, you might as well just let it go in the first place and not be bothered at all!
+Just remember, it’s important you stick to the rules you set up yourself, otherwise if you just refund the deposits to everyone or don't take a cancellation fee more than once, you might as well just let it go in the first place and not be bothered at all!

 Things to consider

 - Your policy should be SUPER CLEAR.
 Write it in a very accessible language that is easy to understand and translate if necessary – we’re not applying for a mortgage, we’re just getting lashes.